vix-4800/Fusor/README.md

 -   **Project** – buttons to manage migrations and run PHPUnit tests.
 -   **Git** – simple controls for common Git actions.
 -   **Database** – quick actions for opening and dumping a database.
+-   **Docker** – helpers for building, pulling and inspecting containers.
 -   **Logs** – shows your project's log file (Laravel only) with a refresh button and optional auto refresh.
 -   **Settings** – manage multiple projects using an **Add** button and project